Who are we and what do we do?

 We consist of:

-In addition, there are seven independant regional committees for medical and health research ethics (REK), which give advance approval for research applications in these fields.
+In addition, there are seven independant regional committees for medical and health research ethics (REK), which give pre approval for research applications in these fields.
 NEM is the appeal body for REK.

-All committees and commissions have a joint secretariat, based in Oslo.
+The committees and the commission have a joint secretariat, based in Oslo.

 Each committee has its own director with special expertise within the committee's field.

 The secretariat also has expertise in administration, law and communication.
-It publishes the magazine Forskningsetikk (Research Ethics) and has editorial responsibility for this website, including the Research Ethics Library (FBIB) - a research ethics subject resource with articles, discussion examples and more.
+It publishes the Research Ethics Magazine and has editorial responsibility for this website, including the Research Ethics Library (FBIB) - a resource for educators in research integrity and research ethics, students and others, with articles, discussion examples and more.

 Coordinating function after the terrorist attacks 2011

-All our committees and commissions are advisory and anyone can seek advice.
+The committees and commission are advisory and anyone can seek advice.

 When our committees are consulted in a specific case they will ask you to specify which research ethical aspects / challenges of the project you want them to consider first and foremost.
 If what one primarily wants is a general assessment, this should also be specified.